Bahr El-Baqar primary school bombing

 The Bahr el-Baqar primary school in the Egyptian village of Bahr el-Baqar (south of Port Said, in the eastern province of Sharqia) was bombed by the Israeli Air Force on 8 April 1970.
 Of the 130 children who were attending the school, 46 were killed and over 50 wounded.
 The school itself was completely demolished.
 A part of the War of Attrition, the attack was one of a series of airstrikes conducted in Egypt by Israel during Operation Priha.
-There has been significant dispute between both parties and their allies over the motive of the attack and, consequently, its appropriate designation.
+There has been significant dispute between both parties and their allies over the intentionality and motive of the attack and, consequently, its appropriate designation.

 Background and bombing

 The bombing occurred during the War of Attrition (1967-1970) as part of Operation Priha's deep penetration strategy which aimed to relieve the conflict along the line of contact on the Suez Canal by striking deep targets and to pressure Nasser into a truce.
 The series of deep penetration strikes also included the earlier bombing of a factory in Abu Zaabal, in which 80 civilian workers were killed, which Israel also claimed to have been a mistake.

 The attack was carried out by Israeli Air Force F4 Phantom II fighter bombers, at 9:20 am on Wednesday 8 April.
 Five bombs and two air-to-ground missiles struck the single-floor school, which consisted of three classrooms.